-Laura Lau (Senior Vice-President and Senior Portfolio Manager): Ms. Lau has over 20 years of experience in financial services and is Senior Vice President and Senior Portfolio Manager with Brompton Group.
-Ms. Lau leads Brompton's portfolio management team that oversees assets of over \$1 billion.
-Prior to joining Brompton, she was a Senior Portfolio Manager and Chief Derivatives officer at a major Canadian fund manager from 2004 to 2011 where she co-managed over \$500 million in resource portfolios including the NCE flow-through funds.
-In 2011, Ms. Lau received the Brendan Wood TopGun Investment Mind Award which is awarded to portfolio managers for their depth of inquiry, insight and knowledge of the Canadian market and sectors they invest in based on votes from sell-side analysts.
-She was also the co-manager of a resource fund which won the 2011 Canadian Lipper Fund Award for best fund over one year in the natural resources equity category.
+Laura Lau (Senior Vice President and Chief Investment Officer): Ms. Lau has over 25 years of experience in financial services and is Senior Vice President and Chief Investment Officer with Brompton Group.
+Ms. Lau leads Brompton's portfolio management team that oversees assets of approximately \$1.8 billion primarily in global and Canadian covered call mandates designed to generate income and lower volatility of returns.
+Prior to joining Brompton, she was a Senior Portfolio Manager at a major Canadian fund manager from 2004 to 2011 where she comanaged over \$500 million in resource portfolios.
+Ms. Lau was the co-manager of a resource fund which won the 2011 Canadian Lipper Fund Award for best fund over one year in the natural resources equity category.
 She was lead manager for a five-star Morningstar rated fund.
+In 2011, Ms. Lau received the Brendan Wood TopGun Investment Mind Award.
 Ms. Lau is a CFA charterholder and is a member of the Toronto CFA Society and also holds the Derivatives Market Specialist designation.
-Ms. Lau graduated with a Bachelor of Applied Science in Industrial Engineering from the University of Toronto.
+Prior to her career in investment management, Ms. Lau managed an information technology department.
+Ms. Lau graduated with a Bachelor of Applied Science in Industrial Engineering from the University of Toronto and serves on the advisory board of the Mechanical and Industrial Engineering Department of her alma mater.

-Michael D. Clare (Vice-President and Portfolio Manager): Mr. Clare has over 11 years of experience in financial services and is a Vice President and Portfolio Manager with Brompton Group.
-Mr. Clare is a member of Brompton's portfolio management team that oversees assets of over \$1 billion.
-He specializes in equity security selection with a focus on the energy sector as well as the analysis of crude oil and natural gas markets and is the portfolio manager for the Brompton Energy Opportunities Fund.
-Prior to joining Brompton in 2012, Mr. Clare was a portfolio manager at Creststreet Asset Management Limited ("Creststreet") where he was the lead portfolio manager.
+Michael D. Clare (Vice President and Portfolio Manager): Mr. Clare has over 17 years of experience in financial services and is a Vice President and Portfolio Manager with Brompton Group.
+Mr. Clare is a member of Brompton's portfolio management team and is a co-manager of investment funds at Brompton with combined assets of approximately \$1.8 billion.
+He specializes in portfolio construction, security analysis, and covered call strategies with a focus on technology, health care, financials, energy, low volatility strategies, and global equities.
+Prior to joining Brompton in 2012, Mr. Clare was a portfolio manager at Creststreet Asset Management Limited.
+He previously worked for Deloitte & Touche LLP as a manager in the assurance and advisory practice.
+Mr. Clare is a CFA charterholder and is a member of the Toronto CFA Society.
+He is also a Chartered Professional Accountant and a member of the Chartered Professional Accountants of Ontario.
+He received an Honours Bachelor of Commerce degree from Queen's University.